mesos/mr-redis/README.md

 ```

 ## Starting the Scheduler (not applicable to DC/OS users)
-MrRedis scheduler binary is usually refered as `sched`, the scheduler hosts a file-server which can distribute redis binary and custom Executor.
+MrRedis scheduler binary is usually referred as `sched`, the scheduler hosts a file-server which can distribute redis binary and custom Executor.

 The scheduler takes only one argument which is the config file,